celestiaorg/celestia-node/docs/adr/adr-013-bootstrap-from-previous-peers.md

 ## Context

-Celestia node relies on a set or peer to peer protocols that assume a decentralized network, where nodes are connected to each other and can exchange data.
-However, in the case of a new node joining the network, the node does not have any peers to connect to (_apart from the hardcoded bootstrappers_), and thus cannot bootstrap itself.
-This is a problem for it makes the network centralized and reliant on the few hardcoded nodes.
+Celestia node relies on a set of peer to peer protocols that assume a decentralized network, where nodes are connected to each other and can exchange data.

+Currently, when a node joins/comes up on the network, it relies, by default, on hardcoded bootstrappers for 3 things:

+1. initializing its store with the first (genesis) block
+2. requesting the network head to which it sets its initial sync target, and
+3. bootstrapping itself with some other peers on the network which it can utilise for its operations.

+This is centralisation bottleneck as it happens both during initial start-up and for any re-starts.

 In this ADR, we wish to aleviate this problem by allowing nodes to bootstrap from previously seen peers.
-This is a simple solution that allows the network to gain more decentralization, where nodes can join the network without the need for hardcoded bootstrappers, as long as they have already seen at least one peer.
+This is a simple solution that allows the network alleviate the start-up centralisation bottleneck such that nodes can join the network without the need for hardcoded bootstrappers up re-start

-_Original issue available in references_
+(_Original issue available in references_)

 ## Decision

-Periodically store the addresses of previously seen peers in a new key-value database, and allow the node to bootstrap from these peers on startup.
+Periodically store the addresses of previously seen peers in a key-value database, and allow the node to bootstrap from these peers on start-up.

 ## Detailed Design

 ### What systems will be affected?

-- `peerTracker` and `libhead.Exchange` from `go-header`
+* `peerTracker` and `libhead.Exchange` from `go-header`
-- `newInitStore` in `nodebuilder/header.go`
+* `newInitStore` in `nodebuilder/header.go`

 ### Database